basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 allows for recovery even when data isn't fully synchronized to disk (partial writes).
-This is accomplished by maintaining data files that are append-only (i.e. never modified in-place) and are never reopened for modification (i.e. only for reading).
+This is accomplished by maintaining data files that are append-only (i.e. never modified in-place) and are never reopened for modification (i.e. they are only for reading).

 This data management strategy trades disk space for operational efficiency.
 There can be a significant storage overhead that is unrelated to your working data set but can be tuned in a way that best fits your use case.
-In short, disk space is used until a threshold is met, while unused space is reclaimed through a process of merging.
+In short, disk space is used until a threshold is met while unused space is reclaimed through a process of merging.
 The merge process traverses data files and reclaims space by eliminating out-of-date versions of key/value pairs, writing only the current key/value pairs to a new set of files within the directory.